exercism/x86-64-assembly/concepts/interfacing-with-c-structs/about.md

 // two' and 'three' are adjacent and can be grouped to sum up 8 bytes with only 2 bytes of padding

 struct example_5 {
-    int16_t one;
+    short one;
     int64_t two;
-    unsigned int three;
+    int32_t three;
 };
-// example_5 also has alignment of 8 (the same as int64_t)
+// example_5 also has one 8-byte field, one 4-byte field and one 2-byte field, in different positions
-// however, it occupies 24 bytes in space:
+// it also has an alignment of 8, however, it occupies 24 bytes in space:
 // 2 bytes for field 'one'
 // 6 bytes for padding
 // 8 bytes for field 'two'